marcdime/Working-with-virtual-environment-and-on-jupyter-notebook/README.md

   ***Some issues can be listed in this step:***

   - Ctrl + C to stop the jupyter notebook (JN) and back to the terminal of ubuntu
   - When launch again JN, a new port can be attributed (>8888) because the previous one is still working (for some reasons).
-In this cas, check with command line:
+In this cas, check with this command line:
           ```
           ubuntu@ip-$ jupyter notebook list
           ```